Shep (British dog): Appearances

+Departure

 However, shortly after leaving the show, Noakes was furious to discover that what he called his "dog money" ceased to be paid and he confronted the show's producer Biddy Baxter in a phone call.
 Baxter was adamant that the programme should no longer be responsible for any of Shep's costs after the dog had left Blue Peter, although she did sympathise with some of his argument and felt that the BBC should pay Noakes for Shep to appear in Go With Noakes or for 'personal appearances' the dog made.
 However, according to what she later wrote, Noakes was too angry to discuss the matter, and the two rarely spoke again.
 Soon after this angry confrontation, Noakes relinquished Shep, who went to live with Edith Menzies.

 Noakes subsequently appeared in a series of television advertisements for Spillers "Choice Cuts" dog food, using a dog that was indistinguishable from Shep but named Skip.
 The clear subterfuge led to a deeper rift between him and Baxter.
 Noakes called her a "stupid woman" in a televised 2008 documentary celebrating the show's 50th anniversary.
-Shep died in 1987, and Noakes often became emotional when asked about him; he openly wept on an edition of The Weakest Link when hostess Anne Robinson asked him about the dog.
+Shep died on 17 January 1987.
+Noakes revealed on Fax that Shep had died three days before.
+Noakes often became emotional when asked about him; he openly wept on a 2008 edition of The Weakest Link when hostess Anne Robinson asked him about the dog.